Is Selling on Amazon Recession Proof?

 There is no way to escape from a recession but there are ways to understand what happens to the market in a downturn and plan accordingly.
 In this article, I am going to tell you from a marketing stand-point, some interesting data that can help you to recession proof your amazon business.

-As a creative branding studio who has worked with countless e-commerce entrepreneurs we have seen the workable marketing strategies used by those sellers who are thriving in their business right now.
+As a brand strategy creative studio who has worked with countless e-commerce entrepreneurs we have seen the workable marketing strategies used by those sellers who are thriving in their business right now.
 Even in hard times many companies survive.
 But in order to survive you have to take the necessary steps to execute those strategies that will keep your business above water.
 I am going to tell you some of the main reasons why people fail during hard times.

 1. lack of understanding of the market